bastiankistner/fastbill-client/README.md

 fastbill-client
 ===============

-Promised based Fastbill client in node.js
+Promise based Fastbill client in node.js with additional convenience methods

 RESTful API-Client for Fastbill that covers all existing interfaces by using a descriptor file.
 Based on the descriptor, the module generates a node-style API by using Q's promise implementation, request module and lodash.